zbunde/intro_to_tdd_assessment/README.md

 ##  Some things we will look for

-Each of the items below will be rated on a scale of 0, 1 or 2:
+Each of the items below will be rated on a scale of 0, 1 or 2 (0 being did not do, 2 being did perfectly):

 * A properly specified version of RSpec in your Gemfile
 * Appropriately sized commits